 I was able to find everything I needed for my Santa’s Candy Cabin on my weekly shopping trip at Giant.
 I spend a lot of time there during the holidays buying everything I need to feed friends and family, not to mention all sorts of goodies to go in Christmas stockings, so it was easy to grab a few extra XL HERSHEY’S Milk Chocolate Bars, XL KITKAT® Wafer Bars, and fun HERSHEY’S Candies like REESE’S Peanut Butter Cups, REESE’S Miniatures, KISSES Milk Chocolate, TWIZZLERS Strawberry, and HERSHEY Candy Canes to decorate your house with.

-Assembling Santa’s Cabin is easy and you can find this recipe on Savory with detailed instructions on how to cut and assemble the pieces for the basic structure as well as a simple recipe for royal icing.
-After that it’s all about decorating!
+Assembling Santa’s Cabin is easy and once you get the structure together it’s all about decorating!
 You can be as creative as you’d like.
 Use your favorite HERSHEY’S Candies for decoration along with some royal icing to stick everything together.
 I used TWIZZLERS and chocolate candies for my door and windows, and JOLLY RANCHER candy canes to add a little fun to the four corner of my house.
 I lined the roof with red and green chocolate candies and covered them with royal icing to look like snow, then I covered my KELLOGG’S Rice Krispy Treats roof with vanilla frosting.

 Tip: I found it much easier to use melted chocolate for “gluing” things like my door and windows to chocolate surfaces.
 I used royal icing as my “glue” for all of the roof decorations and the snow accents on my door and windows.

 Like this recipe?
 Pin it to your Christmas board!